 Now we can set up Linx with a CallRESTWebService function and call the SOAP service.

-So in summary, in the screenshot above you can see that we used the ‘CallRESTEndpoint‘ function to call the SOAP Web service.
-You can now easily extend this process to any of your other target systems.
+The screenshot above shows that we used the ‘CallRESTEndpoint‘ function to call the SOAP Web service.
+You can now easily extend this process to your other target systems.